jenhausu/3rd-Party-Library-for-iOS/README.md

 * [DynamicColor](https://github.com/yannickl/DynamicColor) : Yet another extension to manipulate colors easily in Swift
 * [UIColor-uiGradientsAdditions](https://github.com/kaiinui/UIColor-uiGradientsAdditions) : Beautiful colors from uiGradients
 * [UIImageColors](https://github.com/jathu/UIImageColors) : It fetches the most dominant and prominent colors.
+* [SwiftColorArt](https://github.com/Jan0707/SwiftColorArt) : SwiftColorArt is a demo application that includes Swift files with all classes and extension necessary to create a font color schema matching to an image (similiar to what iTunes does).

 ## ViewController
 ### alertView